GYG-be/gyg-be.github.io/_posts/2024-04-14-robotic-chicken-coop-abattoir.md

 ## 0. Abridged Desription the DEMONSTRATION PROJECT and Need For The Specification

-This specification outlines the development and operation of a functional, **secure** 4-season prototype designed to accommodate 500 chickens, quail, pheasant, or rabbits with a maximum initial investment of $30,000, excluding land acquisition or rental costs.
+This ROUGH DRAFT what will become a working specification outlines the development and operation of a functional, **secure** 4-season prototype designed to accommodate 500 chickens, quail, pheasant, or rabbits with a maximum initial investment of $30,000, excluding land acquisition or rental costs.
 The DEMONSTRATION PROJECT will utilize 5 acres of premium tillable cropland in Northwest Iowa dedicated to a multi-species agroforestry operation featuring chestnuts, plums, cherries, raspberries, and gooseberries, with poultry or rabbits grazing the understory.

+***THESE NUMBER ARE HIGHLY SPECULATIVE***

 ## Budget Allocation
 - $5,000 for initial nursery stock